 The Nation’s adversaries and competitors are proving to be formidable in the digital battlespace—using online platforms, social media, malicious code, disinformation, and cyberattacks to undermine elections, steal intellectual property, spy on governments, sow discord, and weaken alliances.
-Participants can choose to answer one of the following questions or write on another information warfare topic that interests them.
+Essayists can choose to answer any of the following questions or write on another information warfare topic that interests them.

 - How might the opening salvoes of the next war begin in the information space,and what should be done now to defend against those attacks?
 How might our adversaries be planning to win without fighting by using information warfare?

 - What specific information warfare technologies (offensive and defensive) should the U.S. military be investing in now?

 - How can the military recruit, educate, train, and retain the information warriors it needs to prevail in the information environment?

 - Are there any recent case studies (that went well or poorly) that can provide lessons to guide strategy, operations, tactics, or acquisition over the next three to five years?